wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/5-design-navigation-reports.md

 When a button only impacts one section of a report, you can place it within that section so that it's clear to report consumers that the action applies only to that section.

-In the following image, two buttons are located in the upper-right corner of a section that allow the report consumer to switch between visual types.
+In the following image, two buttons are located in the upper-right corner of a section that allows the report consumer to switch between visual types.

 > [!div class="mx-imgBorder"]
 > [![Image shows a bar chart visual.
 At the top-right, there are two buttons: Chart and Tabular.
 The buttons allowing toggling the visual type.](../media/buttons-in-sections.png)](../media/buttons-in-sections.png#lightbox)